-- Publications arising from scholarship and research in line with the Faculty of Arts minimum expectations. - Application for external competitive research funding

-- Participation in the research activities of the discipline (such as departmental weekly seminars, and work-in-progress days for 4th-year and research higher degree students). - Active participation in research seminars, and national and international conferences. - Contribution to developing networks within the discipline and with other universities, institutions, and communities, both nationally and internationally, to support collaboration. - Supervision of an appropriate number of honours students, graduate diploma advanced and research higher degree theses as required, with an expectation of ensuring timely completion of such students' research.
+- Publications arising from scholarship and research in line with the Faculty of Arts minimum expectations. - Application for external competitive research funding. - Participation in the research activities of the discipline (such as departmental weekly seminars, and work-in-progress days for 4th-year and research higher degree students). - Active participation in research seminars, and national and international conferences. - Contribution to developing networks within the discipline and with other universities, institutions, and communities, both nationally and internationally, to support collaboration.